 We are committed to improving the safety of those living in high-rise flats in Scotland.

-The actions proposed in the consultation are aimed at delivering recommendations contained in the Review of the Fire Safety Regime for High Rise Domestic Buildings in Scotland.
+These actions are aimed at delivering recommendations contained in the Review of the Fire Safety Regime for High Rise Domestic Buildings in Scotland.
 These were agreed by the Scottish Government Ministerial Working Group on Building and Fire Safety that was set up following the Grenfell Tower fire in London in 2017.

-This is aimed at delivering another of the recommendations from the review of fire safety that was carried out following Grenfell.
+This guidance delivers on another of the recommendations from the review of fire safety that was carried out following Grenfell.